UNCLASSIFIED (U)

 (c) (U) If a VWP traveler transits the United States to Canada, Mexico, or an adjacent island, and is not a resident of the destination country, any return trip through the United States must be within the original 90 days granted to the travel under the VWP.

 (4) (U) Satisfactory Departure: If an emergency prevents a traveler admitted under the VWP from departing from the United States within the period of authorized stay, the USCIS district director with jurisdiction over the place of the traveler's temporary stay may, in their discretion, grant a period of satisfactory departure not to exceed 30 days.
 If they depart during that period, they have completed the visit without overstaying the allotted time.
-A travelers who needs a grant of satisfactory departure must contact the local USCIS office with jurisdiction over their location.
+Travelers who need a grant of satisfactory departure must contact the local USCIS office with jurisdiction over their location.

 f.
 (U) VWP Nationality Requirements: